SUSE-Enceladus/img-proof/docs/source/usage.rst

 Usage
 =====

-IPA provides two entry points, a command line interface and a controller class that can be used directly from Python code.
+img-proof provides two entry points, a command line interface and a controller class that can be used directly from Python code.

 CLI